 To support the Board and CEO in dispensing their responsibilities, the Company has established a number of committees - these committees meet regularly to discuss and escalate matters as appropriate.
-For example, a Regulatory and Compliance Committee was established in 2019 which deals with, amongst other things, review and recommendation of the Conduct Risk Framework and quarterly reporting on conduct risk matters.

 The Company employs a "three lines of defence" model in support of its system of governance.
 The second line consists of three control functions, Actuarial, Compliance and Risk Management who monitor and challenge the activities of the first line business units such as finance, marketing and product development.
 The Actuarial function is responsible for providing certain assurances to the Board in relation to the Company's ability to meet its obligations to policyholders.
 The third line consists of the Internal Audit function which provides independent assurance to the Board on the adequacy and effectiveness of the risk management framework, internal control system and other elements of the system of governance.